Adaptive Neyman Allocation: Extensions

 We will need a stronger assumption to show that the low probability events happen with exponentially small probability.
 But this stronger assumption is still weaker than the standard modeling assumptions that commonly appear in the active learning literature, where existing works assume that both the standard deviations and the supports are bounded \citep{antos2010active, carpentier2011finite, grover2009active}.

 \begin{assumption} There exists a constant $C < \infty$ which does not depend on $T$, such that

 \end{assumption}

-Assumption~\ref{asp:bounded} asserts that the representative random variables $Y(1), T(0)$ have bounded supports that depend on the variances.
+Assumption~\ref{asp:bounded} asserts that the representative random variables $Y(1), Y(0)$ have bounded supports that depend on the variances.
 In contrast, the traditional literature sometimes assumes that the bounded support is between $[0,1]$, and that the variances are constants.
 To illustrate Assumption~\ref{asp:bounded}, consider the following example.
-Consider a three-point distribution $Z$, such that with probability $1-2p$, $Z=0$; with probability $p$, $Z=1$; and with probability $p$, $Z=-1$.
-In this example, $\vert Z \vert \leq 1$ and $\sigma(Z) = \sqrt{2p}$.
-If $p \approx \frac{1}{T}$, then Assumption~\ref{asp:bounded} does not hold.
-On the other hand, if $p = \frac{1}{3}$, then Assumption~\ref{asp:bounded} holds with constant $C = \sqrt{\frac{3}{2}}$.
+Consider a three-point distribution $Y$, such that with probability $1-2p$, $Y=0$; with probability $p$, $Y=1$; and with probability $p$, $Y=-1$.
+In this example, $\vert Y \vert \leq 1$ and $\sigma(Y) = \sqrt{2p}$.
+If $\lim_{T \to +\infty} p \to 0$, Assumption~\ref{asp:bounded} does not hold.
+On the other hand, if $p$ is a constant, Assumption~\ref{asp:bounded} holds.
+For example, if $p = \frac{1}{3}$, then Assumption~\ref{asp:bounded} holds with constant $C = \sqrt{\frac{3}{2}}$.
+Let $\sP^{[C]}$ be the family of joint distributions that satisfies Assumption~\ref{asp:bounded}.

 Under Assumption~\ref{asp:bounded}, we are able to show Corollary~\ref{coro:2StageANA} as an extension of Theorem~\ref{thm:2StageANA}, and Corollary~\ref{coro:MStageANA} as an extension of Theorem~\ref{thm:MStageANA}.